shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

 # Stylist single sign-on

-This folder contains example code for the _stylist single sign-on_ capability.
+This folder contains example code for the _Stylist single sign-on_ feature.

 ## Overview

-_Stylist single sign-on_ refers to the capability where an organization provides a mechanism for Shortcuts to call back to their own system in order to validate a stylist's credentials, rather than using the Shortcuts signon servers to validate the stylist's credentials.
+_Stylist single sign-on_ refers to the capability where an organization provides a mechanism for Shortcuts to call back to their own systems in order to validate a stylist's credentials, rather than using the Shortcuts signon servers to validate the stylist's credentials.